kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 The knowledge stack therefore supports adaptation rather than rigid code generation.

-## AI-Assisted Development Is Not About Removing Engineers
+## AI-Assisted Development Is Not About Removing Engineers { #not-removing-engineers }

 The strongest use of this system is not replacing human judgment.